Ecoshrooms

 Concept Iteration

 Our product comprised three primary sections, starting from sketching the low-fidelity concepts to crafting our physical prototype.
-Throughout this journey, our process heavily emphasized iterative testing.
+Throughout this journey, our process heavily emphasised iterative testing.

 Low/Mid-Fidelity Prototyping